SaiAshish9/Spring-Boot-Resilience4J-Retry/README.md

       maxRetryAttempts: 3
       waitDuration: 11000

-3 times it's going to retry and 11000 is fixed duration within which 3 attempts is going to retry
+3 times it's going to retry and 11000 is fixed duration within which 3 attempts will be triggered
 ```

 <img width="733" alt="Screenshot 2023-01-19 at 4 03 17 AM" src="https://user-images.githubusercontent.com/43849911/213310138-27c5c442-9d7a-4a75-addd-922a0d792633.png">